salomechamma/Whatsup-doc/README.md

     * Lists doctors name, adress and specialty
     * Uses Google Maps Geocoder and Google Maps API to display the exact location.
     * Connects to the Yelp API to show the yelp score (if available) and a link to the Yelp Page.
-    * Users can like or unlike a doctor which automatically saves that doctor to the users account page.
+    * Users can like or unlike a doctor which automatically saves that doctor to the Users account page.
     * Shows total number of doctor likes by all web app users.
     * Displays total compensation to doctor and breaks it down by pharmaceutical company in a pie chart.
     * Link to Industry Average page